University of Technology Sydney

 Content (topics)

 Professional Services 4 builds on students’ skills in providing pharmacy services, particularly drawing on the services explored to date (Professional services 1, 2, 3, Primary Health Care), therapeutic knowledge attained (Integrated Therapeutics 1, 2, 3), and experiences gained (Clinical Practice 1, 2, 3, 4).
-This subject will explore a range of topics relevant to the development of a portfolio of services, including: the principles of disease state management, particularly as applied to specific patient populations and/or settings; service and business planning (scoping, marketing, financial management); diagnostics tools and processes; and advanced pharmacy practice (specifically, pharmacist consultancy and prescribing).
+This subject will explore a range of topics relevant to the development of a portfolio of services, including: the principles of disease state management, particularly as applied to specific patient populations and/or settings; diagnostics tools and processes; and advanced pharmacy practice (specifically, pharmacist consultancy and prescribing).

 Assessment

-Assessment task 1: Report and Oral Presentation (Disease State Management Service)
+Assessment task 1: Promotional Plan and Oral Presentation (Disease State Management Health Promotion Campaign)

 Intent:

-To demonstrate students’ ability to showcase a proposal of a disease state management service in a 5-page report (2500 words) and an oral presentation (a ‘pitch’) to a mock panel of business and service managers.
-This assessment integrates the student’s simulation of service delivery (Weeks 1 to 73), utilising the skills developed throughout the classes to date.
-The report allows students to demonstrate understanding of (Political, Economic, Social, Technological, Environmental and Legal) factors in the context of professional pharmacy services.
-The presentation also evaluates students’ ability to articulate their proposal orally, demonstrating the use of appropriate language / engaging speech/detail.
+To demonstrate students’ ability to showcase a proposal of a health promotion campaign including promotional plan and materials and an oral presentation (a ‘pitch’) to a primary health network or pharmacy group.
+This assessment assesses the student’s understanding of chronic disease management health promotion (Weeks 1 to 7), utilising the skills developed throughout the classes to date.
+TThe presentation also evaluates students’ ability to articulate their proposal orally, demonstrating the use of appropriate language / engaging speech/detail.

 Marks will be allocated evenly between the report and presentation.